ExitValue.ai

 What Is Your Fintech Worth?

-Sub-$25M revenue fintechs trade at 3-8x revenue.
+Sub-$25M revenue fintechs trade at a revenue-multiple range.
 Mid-market 5-12x.
 Growth-stage category leaders 10-30x.
 Revenue model, take rate trajectory, and licensing footprint drive where you land.

 Selective